spatialthoughts/qgis-tutorials/source/docs/interpolating_point_data.rst

 Download the `2007-12 survey shapefiles for Lake Arlington
 <http://www.twdb.texas.gov/hydro_survey/Arlington/2007-12/Shapefiles.zip>`_.

-.. only:: html

 For convenience, you can directly download the sample data used in this tutorial from link below.

-   :download:`Shapefiles.zip <../static/interpolating_point_data/data/Shapefiles.zip>`
+`Shapefiles.zip <../../downloads/Shapefiles.zip>`_

 Data Sources: [TWDB]_